snapsinazfs/snapsinazfs/README.md

  #### Long-Term Lofty Goals

  I would love to, once Sanoid.net is stable, attempt to implement interaction with zfs via native calls through libzfs.
 This may or may not be easily achievable without *significant* additional work, to marshall all the various C++ constructs in zfs into the .net world.

  I've already written a few basic P/Invoke methods to make calls directly to libc functions, to avoid spawning processes for equivalent commands, but zfs is a completely different beast.

  ## Compatibility With PERL-based sanoid

  Sanoid.net is intended to have similar behavior to PERL-based sanoid.
-Invocations of Sanoid.net will accept most of the same arguments as PERL sanoid, and will behave largely the same.
+Invocations of Sanoid.net will accept most of the same arguments as PERL sanoid, and will behave largely the same, except that it ***requires*** configuration to be set in zfs.
+Sanoid.net can do that for you, to avoid making typos.

  Sanoid.net will also have additional capabilities which are not guaranteed to be available in PERL sanoid.